RobDBennett/RobDBennett.github.io/_posts/2020-05-25-build_1_Steam_Data.md

 ---

 ## Defining the Question
 So what makes a game successful on Steam?
-There are a lot of ways to define 'success', so for now lets focus on how often a game is purchased, downloaded and played.
+There are a lot of ways to define 'success', so for now let's focus on how often a game is purchased, downloaded and played.

 ## Exploring the Question
 I'm not sure how much of the population is like me.
 I've lost track of the number of times where I've loaded up Steam, extremely bored, and started flipping through their splash page of 'PLEASE DOWNLOAD ME!' games.
 There's almost always a sale.
 Something catches my eye, I click on it.
 The game looks interesting, I check the price, I argue with myself.
 I make some very compelling points, and I treat myself to a new game.
 And yet, after installing the game, I'll sink maybe two to five hours into it before losing interest and sacking it for a return to my old classics.
 I mean, I have to be an aberrant, right?
 I'm the guy that has like five-thousand hours tied up in the Civilization series.

-Well, lets sooth my suddenly rising concerns that I'm alone in this.
+Well, let's sooth my suddenly rising concerns that I'm alone in this.

 ## The Data